-There are a large number of services available to support students with disability, including apprentices and trainees, to participate in vocational education and training (VET).
-This includes services that may assist transition into VET and then into employment.
+There are numerous services to support students with disability (including apprentices and trainees) to participate in training.
+This includes services that may assist transition into training and then into employment.

-The information below lists some of these services, other services may be available in certain locations.
+The below lists some of these services, other services may be available in certain locations.

 Skilling Queenslanders for Work